Overview of the 2022 Demographics Profile Dashboards

 - Military OneSource Around the clock access to family support

-- 2019 Demographics Profile PDF Complete Demographics Profile for Active Duty and Reserve and Guard members and families
+- 2022 Demographics Profile PDF Complete Demographics Profile for active-duty and reserve and Guard members and families

 A special thank you is given to the Defense Manpower Data Center (DMDC) and Office of People Analytics (OPA) staff who provided data and support for these documents and dashboards.